ladybug-tools/spider/gbxml-viewer/r11/gv-hud/README.md

 #### Two adjacents

-* From two to shade: remove both / display none / OKOK
+* From two to shade: remove both / display none OK /
-* From two to single: remove 2nd OK / display 2nd /
+* From two to single: remove 2nd OK / display 2nd OK /
 * From two to two: no change OK / display two OK/